 - Respite Care

-The Respite Care Program provides a temporary rest period for Active Army, Guard and Reserve families who are responsible for the regular care of persons with disabilities.
+The Respite Care Program provides a temporary rest period for Active Duty Army, Guard, and Reserve Families who are responsible for the regular care of persons with disabilities.
 Care is provided in the family’s home.
-Respite care is important because it decreases family stress, increases family stability and reduces costly out-of-home placements, thereby contributing to Soldier readiness.
+Respite care is important because it decreases family stress, increases family stability, and reduces costly out-of-home placements.
+Thereby, contributing to Soldier readiness.

 Eligibility is based on EFMP enrollment and the medical condition of the Family Member.

 Once eligibility is determined a staff member will meet with the Family Member and/or Soldier to complete a Family Services Needs Assessment.
-Using the Family Services Needs Matrix the number of allowable respite care hours is determined.
-An individual may receive up to 25 hours of respite care a month.
+An individual may receive 25 hours of respite care a month.

 - Multidisciplinary Inclusion Action Team

-Multidisciplinary Inclusion Action Team (MIAT) is required when enrolling a child with disabilities in CYS Services activities.
-The MIAT process supports the Parent, EFMP and CYS Service staff in working together to develop a support plan and implement appropriate accommodations that will ensure the child’s health and safety needs are met in the centers.
+Multidisciplinary Inclusion Action Team (MIAT) is required when enrolling a child with disabilities in CYS Services.
+The MIAT process supports the Parent, EFMP, and CYS Service staff in working together to develop a support plan and implement appropriate accommodations that will ensure the child’s health and safety needs are met in the center programs.